 If there is an uneven number of sponsored fighters, the fighter who ends up without an opponent will automatically advance.
 If a sponsor does not post their strategy before the round ends, they automatically lose.

 When a fighter loses in a tournament, they will gain Widgets based on how many rounds they participated in (the lower their Class, the more Widgets).
 The winner of each Class Bracket will be able to hire four level 1 trainers (or one level 5 trainer) for free and purchase one free item.
 The profile for the winner will also be updated, with “Tournament n Champion” listed next to their name.
 If a fighter wins two tournaments in a row they will have to sit out the next tournament.
-The Class Champions will have the option to fight another Class Champion for free, and each participant will receive an extra round's worth of Widgets for winning (half that if they lose).

 Items that cannot be purchased for free by a Champion: Rahkshi Staffs of Gravity, Electricity, Sonics, Plasma, Plant Life, Magnetism, Mind Reading, or Silence; Spear of Fusion; Zamor Sphere